younes2808/Sci2XML/README.md

 ```
 Wait 5 to 15 minutes for the models and dependencies (like GROBID) to load.

-After launch, you will receive a public Ngrok URL.
+After launch, you will receive a public ngrok URL.
 You can open it to access the interface.

 > **Note**: If you see an error about model loading, wait 10 minutes and try again.
 This can happen due to Hugging Face connection issues.